gchq/sleeper/docs/17-common-problems-and-their-solutions.md

 parameter it is a good idea to also reduce `sleeper.ingest.arrow.batch.buffer.bytes`.
 To change these parameters, use the administration client described in the [system status documentation](06-status.md).

-(Presently the implemenation is based on arrow ingest whereas previously it was based on an arraylist.)
+Presently the implemenation is based on arrow ingest, whereas previously it was an arraylist based implementation and as such will work differently if that is used.

 ## I created an instance, destroyed it and then recreating it failed